 Who is my advisor?

-New students (freshmen and transfers), continuing freshmen and sophomores, and students on academic probation are advised by their academic advisor.
+New students (freshmen and transfers), continuing freshmen and sophomores, students who are declaring or changing their major to one offered by the College of Science, and students on academic probation are advised by their academic advisor.

-Juniors and seniors in good academic standing (UNR cumulative GPA 2.0 or higher) are advised by their faculty advisor.
+Juniors and seniors with declared majors in the College of Science AND in good academic standing (UNR cumulative GPA 2.0 or higher) are advised by their faculty advisor.